You will visit: Spain & Gibraltar, including Madrid, Bilbao, Pamplona, Barcelona, Valencia, Granada, Seville & Cordoba

 Check-in to the hotel and head straight out into Madrid to get a feel for the city’s high energy life style.
 Moving to a whole lot of different beats, Madrid is packed with diverse barrios (neighbourhoods), lively plazas and a healthy nightlife.

-Later, meet up with the other Contiki travellers and your Tour Manager over dinner.
+Later, meet up with the other Contiki travellers and your Trip Manager over dinner.

-This morning, get inspired as your Tour Manager opens up Madrid’s monumental heart with a look at its bustling centre, complete with the Gran Via, the Plaza de Espana and Puerta del Sol.
+This morning, get inspired as your Trip Manager opens up Madrid’s monumental heart with a look at its bustling centre, complete with the Gran Via, the Plaza de Espana and Puerta del Sol.

 Then, step into the largest palace in Europe with our Local Guide and experience a slice of the royal lifestyle as our expert shows you through the Royal Palace’s lavish rooms.
 If there’s a state function happening, we’ll head to the world-famous Prado Museum instead.

 In your free time, snack on the local favourite, churros (Spain’s version of the doughnut) or grab a chilled cerveza (beer) and put your feet up.
 Otherwise there’s time to explore more of Madrid’s arty side and to visit its world class galleries, like the Reina Sofia National Art Museum.
 There’s also a chance to explore the Valley of the Fallen where our Local Guide will tell you the story about the bloody Spanish Civil War and give you the background on heroic battles.

 This city never sleeps, so get some pointers on the city’s hot spots.